kyma-project/kyma/docs/kyma/05-03-overrides.md

 See the example:

-The Installer uses an `asset-store` top-level chart that contains a template with the following value reference:
+The Installer uses a `rafter` top-level chart that contains a template with the following value reference:

 ```
 resources: {{ toYaml .Values.resources | indent 12 }}